 Currently, the medical community does not fully understand what causes fibromyalgia, but it

 In this article, learn about the differences between MS and fibromyalgia and how doctors diagnose and treat these conditions.

 Fibromyalgia and MS share some symptoms, such as muscle weakness and pain.
-However, there are key differences, including the types of pain and accompanying issues:
+However, there are key differences concerning the types of pain and accompanying issues.
+We explore these below.

 Other fibromyalgia symptoms

-- Fatigue: Fibromyalgia typically causes chronic fatigue.
-People with the condition may need to take long breaks between activities or get extra sleep.
+- Chronic fatigue may cause people to take long breaks between activities or need extra sleep.

 MS affects nerves throughout the body.
 Damaged nerves may fire without cause, leading to pain and other sensations in one or multiple areas.

-The pain affects people differently, but some describe it as:
+The pain affects people differently, but it can involve:

 The severity can vary, depending on how far MS has progressed.
 Some people only experience tingling, while others experience widespread, debilitating pain.